defiads/defiads/README.md

 ```
 Where the first argument is always an API Key which is unique to this installation.
 You find the API key in the
 defiads.cfg file.
+In the examples on this page, the API key is "KxNoYPdNXUcN0TvM".

 The second argument is the encryption key for methods that move bitcoins.
+In the examples on this page, the encryption key is "horse battery staple correct".

 ### API Methods
 #### categories